Symmetry and composition in probabilistic theories: Probabilistic Models and Theories

-Notice that a state on $\Gr(E)$ is essentially a $|E|$-by-$|E|$ doubly stochastic matrix.
 A related test space is the space of graphs $\Gamma_{f}$ of bijections $f : E \rightarrow E$.
-Equivalently, $\Gr(E)^{\ast}$ is the set of transversals of $\Gr(E)$, i.e., subsets of $E \times E$ meeting each rown and each column exactly once (or, if we prefer, the space of supports of permutation matrices).
-Note that every test $\Gamma_{f} \in \Gr(E)^{\ast}$ induces a dispersion-free (that is, binary-valued) state on $\Gr(E)$, and that every state on $\Gr(E)$ is a convex combination of these.
-Similarly, each row and each column of $\mathfrak A$ induces a dispersion-free on $\Gr(E)^{\ast}$.
+Equivalently, $\Gr(E)^{\ast}$ is the set of transversals of $\Gr(E)$, i.e., subsets of $E \times E$ meeting each row and each column exactly once (or, if we prefer, the space of supports of permutation matrices).
+Note that every test $\Gamma_{f} \in \Gr(E)^{\ast}$ induces a dispersion-free (that is, $\{0,1\}$-valued) state on $\Gr(E)$, and that every state on $\Gr(E)$ is a convex combination of these.
+Similarly, each row and each column of $\Gr(E)$ induces a dispersion-free on $\Gr(E)^{\ast}$.
 One can show that every state on $\Gr(E)^{\ast}$ is a convex combination of such row and column states.